 How To Measure Draw Length – 2 Simple Methods For Accurate Results

-Whether your are looking to use a recurve bow or a compound bow, getting your draw length right is essential.
+Whether your are looking to use a recurve bow (Check out this guide) or a compound bow, getting your draw length right is essential.
 Let’s look at it this way, if you was a ice hockey player and your skates were too small or too big it would impact your ability to skate.

 The same is said with archery, if your bow is not the right size and you are not able to draw it properly then it will impact your shot.
 If you cannot draw it all the way then you will find your shot lacks power.